Essex Property Trust (NYSE:ESS) Updates Q2 2021 Earnings Guidance

-Essex Property Trust (NYSE:ESS) last released its quarterly earnings results on Tuesday, April 27th.
-The real estate investment trust reported $2.59 EPS for the quarter, missing analysts’ consensus estimates of $3.04 by ($0.45).
-Essex Property Trust had a net margin of 28.95% and a return on equity of 6.58%.
-During the same period in the previous year, the business earned $3.48 earnings per share.
-As a group, research analysts anticipate that Essex Property Trust will post 12.24 EPS for the current fiscal year.

-Several equities research analysts have recently issued reports on the company.
-Royal Bank of Canada assumed coverage on Essex Property Trust in a research report on Tuesday, March 30th.
-They set an outperform rating and a $303.00 target price for the company.
-Truist Securities raised their target price on Essex Property Trust from $295.00 to $327.00 and gave the company a buy rating in a research report on Friday, June 4th.
-Piper Sandler raised their target price on Essex Property Trust from $320.00 to $340.00 and gave the company an overweight rating in a research report on Monday.
+A number of analysts have recently issued reports on the company.
 BTIG Research reaffirmed a neutral rating on shares of Essex Property Trust in a research report on Tuesday, May 25th.
-Finally, Mizuho lowered Essex Property Trust from a buy rating to a neutral rating and set a $333.00 target price for the company. in a research report on Thursday, June 3rd.
-One investment analyst has rated the stock with a sell rating, seven have given a hold rating and seven have issued a buy rating to the company.
-The stock has an average rating of Hold and a consensus price target of $296.25.
+Mizuho downgraded Essex Property Trust from a buy rating to a neutral rating and set a $333.00 price objective on the stock. in a report on Thursday, June 3rd.
+Truist Securities increased their target price on Essex Property Trust from $295.00 to $327.00 and gave the company a buy rating in a research note on Friday, June 4th.
+Evercore ISI reissued an in-line rating on shares of Essex Property Trust in a research report on Monday, May 10th.
+Finally, BMO Capital Markets raised Essex Property Trust from a market perform rating to an outperform rating and boosted their price objective for the company from $275.00 to $310.00 in a report on Monday, April 5th.
+One analyst has rated the stock with a sell rating, seven have assigned a hold rating and seven have given a buy rating to the company.
+The stock currently has an average rating of Hold and a consensus price target of $296.25.

+The business also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
+Shareholders of record on Wednesday, June 30th will be issued a $2.09 dividend.
+The ex-dividend date of this dividend is Tuesday, June 29th.
+This represents a $8.36 annualized dividend and a dividend yield of 2.74%.
+Essex Property Trust’s dividend payout ratio is currently 65.21%.

-In other Essex Property Trust news, Director Thomas E. Robinson sold 2,838 shares of the firm’s stock in a transaction dated Wednesday, May 12th.
+In related news, Director Thomas E. Robinson sold 2,838 shares of the stock in a transaction on Wednesday, May 12th.
 The stock was sold at an average price of $280.32, for a total value of $795,548.16.
-Following the sale, the director now owns 7,383 shares of the company’s stock, valued at approximately $2,069,602.56.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Following the completion of the transaction, the director now owns 7,383 shares in the company, valued at approximately $2,069,602.56.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 Company insiders own 3.80% of the company’s stock.

 About Essex Property Trust